Azure/avdaccelerator/workload/docs/getting-started-custom-image-build.md

 This section covers the high-level steps for planning a Custom Image Build deployment and the decisions that need to be made.
 The deployment will use the Microsoft provided Bicep/PowerShell/Azure CLI templates from this repository and the customer provided configuration files that contain the system specific information.

-This solution supports deployment into greenfield scenarios (no AVD Azure infrastructure components exist) or brownfield scenarios (some AVD Azure infrastructure components exist).
+This solution supports deployment into greenfield scenarios (no Azure Virtual Desktop Azure infrastructure components exist) or brownfield scenarios (some Azure Virtual Desktop Azure infrastructure components exist).

 ### Greenfield deployment